tzutalin/Boost.Compute-Android/README.md

 ## Build and run the first sample, sort.cpp

-* Connect to an Android device
+Make sure connecting to an Android device

+`$ adb devices`

-* Build and run
+Build and run

 `$ ./build.py --test`

-* Result on terminal:
+Result on terminal:
 ```
 	get the default compute device
-        Get name:QUALCOMM Adreno(TM)
+	get name:QUALCOMM Adreno(TM)
-        Get global memory:956149760
+	get global memory:956149760
-        Get local memory:8192
+	get local memory:8192
-        Get compute_units:4
+	get compute_units:4
 	create a compute context and command queue
-        generate random numbers on the host
+	generate random 10000 numbers on the host
 	create vector on the device
 	copy data to the device
 	sort data on the device
 	copy data back to the host
+	cost time:0.966731

+	Compare with STL sort without Boost.Compute
+	generate random 10000 numbers for stl to sort
+	cost time:0.002151
 ```